Market

 The manufacturing operations of the company has

-the company now intends to carry on outsourcing
+have been paid.
+Now the company intends to carry

-of cotton yarn manufacturing / trading in cotton
+on outsourcing of cotton yarn manufacturing / trading

-yarn or any other business as permitted in Object
+in cotton yarn or any other business as permitted in

 hence it does not consume heavy electricity